 When turning left (counterclockwise) the readings will go down.

-Here's what it looks like when EV3 turns 90 degrees to the right (to 90), then back to 0 (facing front), then 90 degrees to the left (to -90), and back to 0 degrees:
+Here's what it looks like when EV3 robot turns 90 degrees to the right (to 90), then back to 0 (facing front), then 90 degrees to the left (to -90), and back to 0 degrees:

 Note that the faster you turn, the harder it is for the Gyro Sensor to keep up!
 Therefore, accurate turns require either low speeds or some level of speed control.